soundsonacid/nanobook/README.md

 it is a 100% on-chain CLOB that will be as small as i could possibly make it to still resemble what a CLOB is supposed to do

+nanobook only supports two markets total - SOL/ANY and ANY/SOL

+because i am writing tests for this with a token i decided to call "NANO", the markets & balances are denoted with Nano in several places for clarity

 a few implementation decisions (128-order limit, FreeBitmap, token_utils) came from metaproph3t and https://github.com/metaDAOproject/YALOB

 obviously this is NOT be intended for production usage and is more just for fun & to learn about CLOB architecture